 MNGT-489 Management of Organization Change, 3 cr.
 This course explores the concept of successful management of organizational and behavioral change, focusing on both "planned" and "unplanned" changes and emphasizing the development of change strategies and measurement of change effectiveness.
 Included will be group laboratory work using video tape systems.
 Attention will also be given in response to external (e.g., social) changes.
 Opportunities exist for field work in various institutional contexts.
 Prereq.: graduate standing.
+MNGT-490 Management of Technological Innovation, 3 cr.
+This course provides a foundation for managing innovation and technology in a changing global and competitive environment.
+It takes an integrative perspective on the management of innovation as a strategic activity, emphasizing discussion and workshops on topics related to the evolution of technology, threats of disruptive technology, networked business models, organizational architecture and innovation, corporate venturing and intrapreneurship, and means for developing technological competencies.
+Prereg.: graduate standing.
 MNGT-498 International Business, 3 cr.
 This course examines the cultural, social, political and economic factors which underlie certain business practices in foreign countries.
 Depending upon the expertise and preference of the instructor, the course may focus upon a few primary geographical areas (e.g., Eastern Europe, Far East) intensively, or it may present a wide array of cultural environments in survey fashion.
 Prereq.: graduate standing.